Gopinath Bordoloi: Political life

 The reasons of Gopinath Bordoloi becoming Chief Minister of undivided Assam were his political prowess, superb personality, truthfulness and behaviour which attracted not only his colleagues but also people of various communities.
 Congress got recognition as a powerful political party in Assam by virtue of his ability and intelligence.
 His contributions as Chief Minister were mainly to stop Land Tax, stop giving lands to migrant Muslims to secure the right of indigenous people etc.

 The new government did not last long as World War II began in 1939.
 Gopinath Bordoloi's Cabinet resigned in 1940 following an appeal by Mohandas K. Gandhi.
 He was arrested again in December 1940.
 However, he was released before completing one year in jail due to ill health.
 When Quit India movement was launched in August 1942, the Congress party was declared outlawed and all leaders were arrested.

 In the meantime, Md.
 Sadulla formed the government with the promise to help British in World War II and indulged again in communal activities.
 Gopinath Bordoloi was released from jail in 1944 and he straightaway started opposing the government with the help of other leaders.
 Md.
 Sadullah then offered to discuss the matters.
 An agreement was reached which included immediate release of all political prisoners, removing the ban on procession or meeting, correcting the process of rehabilitation of migrant Muslims, etc.

+Bordoloi was instrumental in forming a peace brigade in Assam to maintain the morale of followers of non-violence amidst Japanese advancement to the region from Burma.
+The brigade aided war refugees coming from Burma and Malaya.

 In July 1945, the British announced their decision to form a new constitution for India after holding the central and regional election.
-Congress too participated in the election in 1946 and they became the major party in Assembly with 61 seats out of 108.
+Congress too participated in the 1946 Assam Provincial Assembly Election and they became the major party in Assembly with 58 seats out of 108.
 They formed the Government and Gopinath Bordoloi was made Chief Minister unanimously.